-4.4.2.1 Tessellation Control Outputs
+4.4.2.2 Tessellation Control Outputs

-Tessellation control shaders allow output layout qualifiers only on the interface qualifier out, not on an output block, block member, or variable declaration.
+Other than for the transform feedback layout qualifiers, tessellation control shaders allow output layout qualifiers only on the interface qualifier out, not on an output block, block member, or variable declaration.
 The output layout qualifier identifiers allowed for tessellation control shaders include the vertex-count layout qualifier:

+vertices = integer-constant-expression '''

-layout-qualifier-id vertices = integer-constant The identifier vertices specifies the number of vertices in the output patch produced by the tessellation control shader, which also specifies the number of times the tessellation control shader is invoked.
-It is an error for the output vertex count to be less than or equal to zero, or greater than the implementation-dependent maximum patch size.
+The identifier vertices specifies the number of vertices in the output patch produced by the tessellation control shader, which also specifies the number of times the tessellation control shader is invoked.
+It is a compile- or link-time error for the output vertex count to be less than or equal to zero, or greater than the implementation-dependent maximum patch size.

 The intrinsically declared tessellation control output array gl_out[] will also be sized by any output layout declaration.
-Hence, the expression gl_out.length()

-will return the output patch vertex count specified in a previous output layout qualifier.
-For outputs declared without an array size, including intrinsically declared outputs (i.e., gl_out), a layout must be must be declared before any use of the method length() or other array use requires its size be known.
+Hence, the expression will return the output patch vertex count specified in a previous output layout qualifier.
+For outputs declared without an array size, including intrinsically declared outputs (i.e., gl_out), a layout must be must be declared before any use of the method length() or other array use requires its size to be known.